Zero-based budgeting is an effective way for businesses to tackle persistent cash flow woes.

 Conversely, leftover money can go toward savings or paying off debt.

-4. Adjust as Needed Throughout the Month
+4. Adjust as needed throughout the month

-ake adjustments.
+, and make adjustments.
 Move funds from less urgent categories (like dining out) to cover the new costs.

 This keeps your budget balanced without overspending.

-Regular check-ins, ideally weekly, help you stay on track and avoid surprises at the month’s end.
+Regular check-ins, ideally weekly, help you stay on track and avoid surprises at the month’s emonth’slexibility is a part of budgeting, so don’t get discouraged by minor hiccups.

 Think of your zero-based budget as a guide to help manage your money, not something limiting your choices.